-In cases of forest mortality due to natural disaster (such as wildfire, cyclone, or pest infestation), or of emergency forest operations in anticipation of or in response to such a disaster, salvage harvesting or clearing activities may be permitted provided that appropriate environmental due diligence is conducted that documents any potential harm to biodiversity, and confirms that such harm is negligible.
+In cases of forest mortality due to natural disaster (such as wildfire, cyclone, or pest infestation), or of emergency forest operations in anticipation of or in response to such a disaster, salvage harvesting or clearing activities may be permitted provided that appropriate environmental due diligence is conducted and documents any potential harm to biodiversity, as well as that such harm is negligible.

-We pledge to maintain and update our policy on deforestation as informed by international laws, best practices, and generally accepted frameworks and/or protocols designed to curb deforestation.
+We pledge to maintain and update our deforestation policy as informed by international laws, best practices, and generally accepted frameworks and/or protocols designed to curb deforestation.